 What Is Corkscrew Hazel?

 Corkscrew hazel is a sport of the hazel tree.
 A “sport” is a plant or a part of a plant that looks completely different from the parent plant.
 The difference in appearance is the result of genetic mutation.
-Very often sports are sterile so if gardeners want to propagate them, they must do so with cuttings or suckers that sprout from the bottoms of some plants.
-Sports tend not to be as hardy as their parents so they are usually grafted onto parent stock.
-The sturdy roots can help keep the sport plants healthy.
+Very often sports are sterile so if gardeners want to propagate them, they must do so with cuttings or suckers that sprout from the bottoms of the plants.
+Sports tend not to be as hardy as their parents so they are usually grafted onto parent root stock.
+The sturdy roots of the parent root stock can help keep the sport plants healthy.

 The corkscrew hazel was discovered in an English hedgerow in the mid-1800s by Canon Ellacombe, a Victorian era gardener.
 It acquired the nickname “Harold Lauder’s Walking Stick” in the early 20th century.
 Harold Lauder was a popular Scottish entertainer who used branches from a corkscrew hazel as walking sticks.
 The nickname is still in use today.
 You will see it in plant catalogs and on nursery plant labels.

-The corkscrew hazel is a large multi-stemmed shrub that grows between 8 and 10 feet tall.
+The corkscrew hazel (Corylus avellana 'Contorta') is a large multi-stemmed shrub that grows between 8 and 10 feet tall and equally wide.
 It is hardy in zones 4 through 8.
 Its characteristic feature are the branches which grow twisted instead of straight, sometimes even growing in spirals.
 The contorted branches are not easily seen during the growing season when they are hidden by the foliage but in the fall and winter, when the leaves have been shed, the branches take center stage providing winter interest in the landscape.

-Almost as spectacular are the flowers.
+Almost as spectacular as the branches are the flowers.
 Bloomtime is late winter and early spring.
 Each plant bears both male and female flowers.
 It is the male flowers that command attention.
 They are in the form of catkins.
 Catkins are long spikes of flowers that instead of growing upwards on a stiff stem, grow downwards on a soft, flexible stem.
-They move in the wind which blows the pollen onto the female flowers which are red and much smaller.
+They move in the wind which blows the pollen onto the female flowers.
+The female flowers are red and much smaller.

 How to Grow Corkscrew Hazel